 Five cheesy ways to melt your winter appetite

-Seeking winter joy?
-As the drifts build up and the sidewalks ice over, you'll find the perfect antidote in southern Wisconsin's Green County.
-Instead of layers of fleece, the odds are stacked in your favor with layers of cheese.
+Looking for winter joy?
+As the drifts build up and the sidewalks ice over, we have the perfect antidote in southern Wisconsin's Green County.
+Instead of layers of fleece, we stack the odds in your favor with layers of cheese.
 And nothing says “comfort food” better than a dish featuring melty cheese.
 Here are five to try in Monroe, New Glarus, and Brodhead.

 First up: Fondue.
 An authentic Swiss classic.
-Since fondue hearkens to the Alps of Switzerland back in the 1800’s, we reckon this melty favorite is a dish has been yodeled about enthusiastically since that time.
-Try it at the Chalet Landhaus in New Glarus and pair it up with Spotted Cow.
+Since fondue hearkens to the Alps of Switzerland back in the 1800’s, we reckon that fondue, that melty favorite, is a dish has been yodeled about enthusiastically since that time.
+Try it at the Chalet Landhaus in New Glarus and pair it up with some Spotted Cow.

 So there you have it – some cheesy ways to melt away the season. #winterjoy in southern Wisconsin’s Green County.